rovaughn/platform-docs/platform/manual/microservices/communicating-between-microservices.rst

 Contacting other microservices during local development of a microservice
 -------------------------------------------------------------------------

-To contact microservices on a cluster from your localhost while development you need to port forward the service from the cluster to your localhost
+To contact microservices on a cluster from your localhost while in development you need to port forward the service from the cluster to your localhost.

 Examples: